bluepal-nipun-marwaha/chatbot/README.md

 Switch user avatars in real time
 Automatically log daily statuses without going into another file
-Set and receive notifications for timers
-Read your own email log file using natural language
+Set and receive notifications for timers and emails from certain people Read your own email log file using natural language
 Query online sources for research with LLM-backed agents